 Dr. Muhammad Abd al-Rahim Muhammad (Al-Madkhal ila Fiqh al-Imam 'Ali) assigns an entire chapter to describing Imam 'Ali's outstanding knowledge and jurisprudence.
-He writes, "Historians and scholars are unanimous that 'Ali was of the luminaries in Islamic law during the Period of the Companions.
-As such, experts in classifying the scholars of each age class him as one of the most distinguished jurists among the companions."29
+He writes, "Historians and scholars

-The Noble Prophet (may God's peace and blessings be upon him and his household) sent Imam 'Ali to Yemen to judge and teach; the Prophet said, "The most just judge in my community is 'Ali."30 Thus, when 'Umar would convene a council of the companions of the Prophet, he would address 'Ali and say, "Speak, as you are the most knowledgeable and the most meritorious of them all."31
+The Noble Prophet (may God's peace and blessings be upon him and his household) sent Imam 'Ali to Yemen to judge and teach; the Prophet said, "The most just judge in my community is 'Ali."
+Thus, when 'Umar would convene a council of the companions of the Prophet, he would address 'Ali and say, "Speak, as you are the most knowledgeable and the most meritorious of them all."
+31